Skip to main content

 What is a treatment plan?

 A treatment plan is how work is proposed, charted and charged for a patient.
-A treatment plan can contain work over multiple appointments and for multiple practitioners and payment plans if required.
+A treatment plan can contain work over multiple appointments and for multiple practitioners and fee schedules if required.

 Work on treatment plans is ordered by appointment.
 This makes the plan easy to follow for the patient and helps the reception team know which work is next in the plan to book.